-Pursuant to the joint-venture agreement signed in 2004 by the Company with Hynix Semiconductor Inc. to build a front-end memory manufacturing facility in Wuxi City, Jiangsu Province, China, the Company made during the first quarter of 2006 \$70 million in capital contributions to the joint venture for a total investment of \$108 million as of April 1, 2006.
-As at April 2, 2005, the Company had not made any capital contributions to the joint venture.
+The Company signed in 2004 a joint-venture agreement with Hynix Semiconductor Inc. to build a front-end memory manufacturing facility in Wuxi City, Jiangsu Province, China.
 Under the agreement, Hynix Semiconductor Inc. will contribute \$500 million for a 67% equity interest and the Company will contribute \$250 million for a 33% equity interest.
 In addition, the Company committed to grant \$250 million in long-term financing to the joint venture guaranteed by the subordinated collateral of the joint venture's assets.
-As of April 1, 2006, the Company has not provided any debt financing to the joint venture under this commitment.
+The Company contributed the total \$250 million as previously planned in the joint venture agreement by July 1, 2006, including \$212 million in capital contributions paid during the first half of 2006.
+As of July 1, 2006, the Company has not provided any debt financing to the joint venture under the \$250 million long-term financing commitment.
 The Company's current maximum exposure to loss as a result of its involvement with the joint venture is limited to its equity and debt investment commitments.

 The Company has identified the joint venture as a Variable Interest Entity (VIE), but has determined that it is not the primary beneficiary of the VIE.
-The Company accounts for its share in the Hynix ST joint venture under the equity method based on the actual results of the joint venture and recorded losses totaling \$4 million in the first quarter of 2006 as "loss on equity investments".
+The Company accounts for its share in the Hynix ST joint venture under the equity method based on the actual results of the joint venture.
+Total equity investment amounted to \$243 million as of July 1, 2006, after losses totaling \$4 million in the first half of 2006 recorded as "loss on equity investments".